Our Approach

 English IV Honors (2044) like the English IV college prep course, is a comprehensive study in British Literature from a literary and an historical perspective.
 However, there are a number of significant differences.
 For example, the Honors course makes use of the Norton Anthology of English Literature.
 This text contains works, covered in the course, that are intrinsically more challenging to read and analyze than the works covered in the college prep course.
 Furthermore, in this course students are exposed to a diverse range of literary styles and genres that are then used as models of writing.
 Hence written interpretations are assigned often and examined and critiqued thoroughly in class by the teacher and by the other students.
 In addition, in-class essay examinations are administered after each chronological unit is read and discussed.
 These tests are prepared to assess students’ assimilation and appreciation of the literary development of each respective epoch and to aid them in further developing their writing skills.
 Also, since major authors such as Chaucer, Shakespeare, and Milton are covered in more depth than in the college prep classes, the tests and other assessments are more challenging.
 For example, Chaucer is read in the London dialect of his day; Shakespeare’s history play Henry the Fourth, Part One is read in addition to his tragedy Macbeth.

-English IV Advanced Placement (2045) deals essentially with the same material and requirements as the honors English program.
+AP English Literature & Composition (2045) deals essentially with the same material and requirements as the honors English program.
 In approach, however, there is less formal stress on the cultural, historical, and biographical context of the literature.
 Here, the major emphasis is on the close analytical criticism of individual texts, the discussions often being led by the students themselves.
 Throughout the year, a portfolio of short critical papers is developed.
 In-class and take-home tests are given that reinforce an Advanced Placement critical approach.
 Students are also required to keep a journal in which they are expected to respond either to supplementary readings or to assignments for class discussion.
 Finally, to receive AP credit, every student in this section is required to take the Advanced Placement Examination in English Literature and Composition when it is scheduled at the end of his senior year.

 • English Electives